-But can this really be used to put electrical engineers who have been working and learning throughout their careers out of the game once they their expected prime?
+But can this really be used to put electrical engineers, who have been working and learning throughout their careers, out of the game once they pass their expected prime?
 Sadly, it seems that this is often the case.

 Image licensed via Bigstock.